DanielGordon1/recipe_roundabout/README.md

 Welcome!

-Using this application we can search Recipes based on keywords and ingredient, and subsequently favorit them.
+Using this application we can search Recipes based ingredients, and subsequently favorite them.

 After cloning the application and navigating to the folder run: